 Flying Fish Cafe.
 The on-stage kitchen is a high-energy dinner show for guests, with a handsome gold-tiled countertop for casual dining right in front of the oak-fired grill where Chef Tim Keating and his team turn out nightly specials.
 An extensive wine list offers more than 50 selections by the glass, with suggested pairings.

 The Hollywood Brown Derby.
-At Disney’s Hollywood Studios, tuxedoed waiters and live piano music add to the ambience of Hollywood’s heyday in a dining room inspired by the original restaurant.
-And while you’ll find original recipes like the addictive Cobb salad and the dense grapefruit cake, Chef Craig Schleider puts an all-American spin on the menu with creations like seared pork tenderloin or coriander-dusted grouper.
+At Disney’s Hollywood Studios, tuxedoed waiters add to the ambience of Hollywood’s heyday in a dining room inspired by the original restaurant.
+And while you’ll find original recipes like the addictive Cobb salad and the dense grapefruit cake, the kitchen puts an all-American spin on the menu with creations like seafood cioppino or a char-glazed filet of beef.
 Superb wine pairings are recommended on the menu.

 Kouzzina by Cat Cora.
-The newest Walt Disney World restaurant at Disney’s BoardWalk features a menu of Mediterranean-style cuisine that pays tribute to Chef Cat Cora’s Greek roots.
+At Disney’s BoardWalk, this restaurant features a menu of Mediterranean-style cuisine that pays tribute to Chef Cat Cora’s Greek roots.
 Cora said that the new restaurant offers “time-honored recipes passed down from my ancestors, as well as my favorite Greek and Mediterranean dishes that my family loves.”

 Shula’s Steak House.
 The theme for this popular restaurant at the Walt Disney World Dolphin is the ’72 Miami Dolphins’ 17-0 perfect season, the NFL’s only unbeaten team, with menus hand-painted on NFL footballs.
 But no one’s there for the décor, but for the generous portions of Certified Angus Beef, including a signature 48-ounce porterhouse.
 Start with the classic Caesar salad with a generous sprinkle of fresh Parmesan, or a sweet lobster cocktail.
 Steak is the star of the show, with classic sides like hash browns and creamed spinach.
 Fresh seafood options round out the menu, with wines for every taste.